mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter7.md

 In this chapter, you'll learn:
 - how to build intents
 - how to create entities and map them to intent phrases
-- how to improve accuracy of LUIS using phrase lists

 ### Overview